shakezineo/RobloxOS/README.md

 ### Q: Is this turning into a Linux distro of sorts? <br/>
 Short answer: No

-Long answer: i wish i could turn this into a full on Linux distro but i don't have the Albert Heinstein brain to do that.
+Long answer: i wish i could turn this into a full on Linux distro but i don't have the Albert Einstein brain to do that.
 So until someone decides to turn this into a Linux distro i won't be in anyway doing that myself

 # Features
 * URA (Universal RobloxOS Executable Architecture)